zhouyichen30/pc_project/README.md

 cd pc_project
 ```

-### 2. If no environment activated, create and activate a virtual environment
+### 2. If no environment activated, activate a virtual environment
 ```bash
 # Activate
 # Windows PowerShell